-What is Partner Revenue Share?
+What is Partner Revenue Share in Channel Sales?

 Partner Revenue Share is when a company pays a percentage of sales to a partner who helped make those sales.
 This is important in partner ecosystems because it motivates partners to sell more and support the company's products.
 It creates a win-win situation, aligning everyone's financial goals.